mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>Explain the acquisition using a live Linux distribution procedure.</summary>

-Once we boot, we can use standard method to clone the drives from the inside.&#x20;
+Once we boot, we can use standard method to clone the drives from the inside.

-We must work in volatile order: dump of memory, logs (network and processes data) and in the disks acquisition.&#x20;
+We must work in volatile order: dump of memory, logs (network and processes data) and in the disks acquisition.

 To clone the disk bit-a-bit we have to mount it in read-only mode, compute the hash at each step (in order to be able to check if during the acquisition we have tampered with the evidence) and records all operations performed, as they can change the state of the disk.

-In general, all executed activities must be documented before sealing evidence, since each command may alter the state. &#x20;
+In general, all executed activities must be documented before sealing evidence, since each command may alter the state.

 </details>